Simple Brine For Turkey

 Why This Recipe is a Keeper!

-Because my personal chef clients entrust me with their money, I must be highly conscious of wasting ingredients.
+Because my personal chef clients entrust me with their money, I have to be highly conscious of wasting ingredients.

 Many brine recipes involve a lot of extra spices and aromatics like onions, carrots, garlic and fruit such as citrus.
 According to Serious Eats, those extra ingredients make your brine smell good but do little to flavor the meat past the skin.
 In a brine solution, the salt does all the work.
 All those other ingredients that don’t have much impact on flavor will just get thrown away in the end.